 She adds salt and pepper.
 Her chest is bare and a drop of sweat rolls down her back to the floor.
 She’s wearing nothing but an apron.
-We are young and youth is money, but it’s the same – if we could give the homeless man on the street his youth back he would be a rich man as well.
+We are young and time is money, but it’s the same – if we could give the homeless man on the street his youth back he would be a rich man as well.

 “You can’t eat it,” she says.

-If he could start over, fresh.
+If he could start over from the beginning.

 “Money.”
 Gogo blows at a strand of hair hanging down her face.
 She looks at it with her eyes crossed and blows again.
 Her hands are covered in flour.
 “You can’t cook with it either.
 You can’t really do much of anything with paper money.
 But when you think about it, you can grow everything you need to survive.
 And the only thing you have to spend is just a little bit of time.
 We don’t need money.”